Skip to main content

 For example, if the project's root dir is /home/user/project/, the following can be added to the .dir-locals.el i.e. in the /home/user/project/.dir-locals.el to have /home/user/project/venv as the venv dir for the project:

-As variables/forms defined in .dir-locals.el applies to all files in the directory and all sub-directories recursively (unless there's any overriding file-local/dir-local declarations in the files/subdirs), the above will set the env var EMACS_PYTHON_VENV TO /home/user/project/venv for any file visiting buffer opened in python-mode i.e. any .py file in the /home/user/project/ dir and any subdirs.
+As variables/forms defined in .dir-locals.el applies to all files in the directory and all sub-directories recursively (unless there's any overriding file-local/dir-local declarations in the files/subdirs), the above will set the virtual environment to /home/user/project/venv for any file visiting buffer opened in python-mode i.e. any .py file in the /home/user/project/ dir and any subdirs.

-(The .dir-locals.el should be added to the global .gitignore to avoid adding personal preferences to the project repository.)
+(The .dir-locals.el can be added to the global .gitignore to avoid adding personal preferences to the project repository.)

 Step 4: